We'll send you updates from the blog and monthly release notes.

-- In case of an application, the time between two consecutive application start events
+- Application session – the time between two consecutive application start events

-- In case of a web page, the time from the entry till the logout or timeout activity (usually 20 minutes of no activity)
+- Web page session – the time from the entry until the logout or timeout activity (usually 20 minutes of no activity)

-We highly recommend checking out our Sessionization repository on GitHub to see how to use the sessions in a practical scenario.
+Check out our sessionization repository on GitHub to see how to use the sessions in a practical scenario.

 To transform the initially collected event log into actual clickstream data, we need to:

-The dataset we are going to use for the analysis will look like this:
+The clickstream dataset we are going to use for the analysis will look like this:

 In the above dataset, each row corresponds to a session.
 The first column contains the session names, while the rest of the columns denote the actions (represented by A8, A14, A9, and so on) performed by the user during that particular session.

-As mentioned previously, we evaluate and use two techniques to build the model in this post:
+As mentioned previously, we’ll evaluate and use two techniques to build the model in this post: